Before Polish immigrants arrived in New England they had already made it to the Jamestown colony in Virginia as craftsmen.

 Catholics and Jews

 Many other Polish immigrants belonged to the Roman Catholic Church.
-Fr.
-Franciszek Chalupka founded the first Polish-American parish in New England.
-The parishioners of St. Joseph Parish in Webster, Mass., raised money for a priest with a knowledge of the Polish language.
-Then they paid for his seminary tuition.
-He was ordained at St. Michael's Cathedral in Springfield in 1888, and established St. Joseph as the first Polish-American parish in the United States.
+In 1889, Fr.
+Franciszek Chalupka founded a Polish-American parish in Webster, Mass., the first in New England.
+The parishioners of St. Joseph Parish raised money to pay for his seminary tuition.
 He later founded St. Stanislaus Parish in Chicopee.